SeanHwangG/test/software.md

 > Terms

 * BDD: Business Driven Development
-* Feature ownership: point of contact, aware / discuss schedule, responsibility
-* Iteration (sprint): Trying to make a large project act like a small one  Default to 20 days
-  * How much communication do I need to have with the customer?
-How much risk?
-  * Rapid feedback from the customer to avoid deviating from the customer’s wants on premise
-  * all computing resources are accessed and managed by premises

 * Process of Reference
-* Meeting: Learn progress, status -> Update big board
-  * Surface problems that are slowing things downj

-* Standup questions
-  * What have you accomplished since the last standup?
-  * What did you learn that would be valuable for the team to know?
-  * What's impeding you?
-  * What do you intend to do before the next stand up?

-* Milestone: Project get paid after milestone
+* sentinel value: special value in the context of an algorithm which uses its presence as a condition of termination
+  * [ex] in a loop or recursive algorithm
 * OTA: Over the air programming

-* Task: risk addressed (unseen technical requirements and risks)
-  * inaccurate estimates, no division of labor

-* User Story: keep the end goal in mind from the user's perspective
-  * prevent things like feature creep and facilitate communication between all stakeholders
-  * Describes an observable end-user feature in customer language
-  * Can have direct feed-back from the customer
-  * Planning poker to decide estimates
-  * In BDD, disambiguating user stories using sequence and special cases (multiple scenarios per story)
-  * BDD is covered by matching automated story test
-  * [ex]
-    As a person who like to walk: Who will benefit from the feature?
-    I want to have an accurate measure of the distance I traveled: Not a system capability (task) So that I can see how far I walk every day: Benefit in the world
+> Question

-> Break following user story into two
+* Break following user story into two
   * Scenario 1: Favorite a New Route
     * Given that the user is on the Save Route screen
     * And they are saving a route named “RouteA”
     * When the user presses the “Favorite” button
     * And then they press the “Save” button
     * Then the app should go to the Routes page
     * And “RouteA” should be shown as a favorite
-* Good
+  * [ex]
   * As a user I want to message a nearby buddy so that we can meet up.  →
   * As an initiator I want to send invitation to a nearby buddy so that we can meet up
   * As a user I want to receive messages so that we can meet up